mshahriyar/mshahriyar/README.md

 # Hi there 👋 I'm Muhammad Shahriyar

 ## 🚀 About Me
-I'm a **Senior Software Test Engineer / QA Automation Specialist** with **7 years of experience** in manual and automated testing for Web, Mobile, and API applications across multiple domains including **E-Commerce, HealthTech, FinTech, and SaaS**.
+I'm a **Senior Software Test Engineer** with **7 years of experience** in manual and automated testing for Web, Mobile, and API applications across multiple domains including **E-Commerce, HealthTech, FinTech, and SaaS**.

 I design scalable, maintainable, and AI-enhanced test automation frameworks that accelerate product releases and improve software quality.